 Most people under estimate the danger of physical combat on the street.
 A high school kid once destroyed someone’s eye with a punch , breaking his eye socket and causing permanent blindness in the eye.
-When I was a defense lawyer represented kids, one of my clients was a 15 year old kid who weight a buck twenty who hit an adult male with an uppercut to the jaw breaking several of his upper and lower teeth.
+When I was a defense lawyer and represented juveniles, one of my clients was a 15 year old kid who weighed a buck twenty who hit an adult male with an uppercut to the jaw breaking several of his upper and lower teeth.

-There have been several reported instances of martial arts black belts an instructors who tried to be heroes and died because they were knocked out and cracked their skulls open on the sidewalk.
+There have been several reported instances of martial arts black belts and instructors who tried to be heroes and died because they were knocked out, fell, and cracked their skulls open on the sidewalk.

-It is always better to walk away from trouble, and unless you are a cop, FBI agent, corrections officer or bouncer, or prisoner, in upwards of 90% of the time you can either just walk away.
+It is always better to walk away from trouble, and unless you are a cop, FBI agent, corrections officer, bouncer, or a prisoner, in upwards of 90% of the time you can just walk away from trouble.

 If you have to fight to defend yourself, it is my opinion that pretty much any martial art will work upwards of 90% of the time if you have something called “fighting heart” and have trained to develop a lot of power and a lot of speed.
-In particular boxing will work, karate will work, muay thai will work, kickboxing will work, wing chun will work, savate will work, sanda will work, southern mantis will work, choy li fut will work, and systema will work.
+In particular boxing will work, muay thai will work, kickboxing will work, wing chun will work, savate will work, sanda will work, southern mantis will work, choy li fut will work, and Bak Mei will work.

 However, it has become my opinion that most males who are not in law enforcement, are not bouncers, and do not live in very dangerous neighborhoods, are actually safer not studying martial arts than studying martial arts.
 Most males who study a martial arts do not study long enough and hard enough to develop the kind of speed, power, and skill to actually defend themselves successfully against even one tough street fighter or mugger.